VERTEBRAL BIOPSY PROCEDURE

 - Insert the biopsy needle in the Kyphoplasty working cannula (or Vertebroplasty needle)

-- Progress forward and perform two complete 360° rotation in such a way as to internally cut the fragment of tissue without damaging it and without the need to dislocate.
+- Progress forward and perform two complete 360° rotations in such a way as to internally cut the fragment of tissue without damaging it and without the need to dislocate it.

 - Remove the biopsy needle and extract the sharp style.